vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If you do not have a KAM, you will have to wait so see if this functionality is made available for all Vipps merchants.

+When using a merchant-specific, whitelisted URL in a Vipps QR code, we recommend displaying a "landing page" to the user, and _not_ redirecting the user directly to a Vipps payment.
+This will make the solution more robust, in case there is a problem, and the user can retry without scanning the QR code again.

 See the
 [design guidelines](https://github.com/vippsas/vipps-design-guidelines#vipps-custom-qr-code)